 In 2006, on Deborah’s way to Louisville, Kentucky, she met Jim Anderson on a United Airlines flight to Denver.
 They chatted the entire two-hour flight and by the time they arrived in Denver, Deborah knew she had met someone incredibly special.
 Over the next three years, Jim learned everything he could about the horses and RTEC.
 They were married in September 2009 and have continued to cherish every day.
 Jim can be seen regularly at RTEC in his “office,” i.e., the classroom, on a tractor, feeding the fish, shaking hands with clients, or driving the truck and trailer to a show.
 Deborah and Jim know they are very lucky to have found each other!

-Jim works for a company in Atlanta, GA. and is a long-time Nevadan, an avid golfer and fishermen, and a very proud father of two married children.
+Jim is in the utility industry. and is a long-time Nevadan, an avid golfer and fishermen, and a very proud father of two married children.

 Deborah opened her public training facility in 1995 and in a brief time continued to compete.
-She has led her students and their horses to eighteen National Championships and Reserves, fifty-eight National Top Ten Awards, sixty-eight Regional Championships, and Reserves and 182 Regional Top 5 Awards.
+She has led her students and their horses to eighteen National Championships and Reserves, fifty-eight National Top Ten Awards, eighty-eight Regional Championships, and Reserves and 210+ Regional Top 5 Awards.

 In 2007 the farm was relocated to Reno, Nevada, and the Riding Academy took on many more students.
 The new facility is exquisite and every detail imaginable is in place.
 The 200’x100’ indoor arena is a welcome addition, as is the Kiser Footing System that is used daily to maintain it.
 The tack rooms are tidy and the lockers are a joy for every student.
 Families enjoy the clubhouse and all of its amenities.
 RTEC enjoys quarterly events that have included a Spring Fling Horse Show and Clinic, a Summer Celebration BBQ, a Fall Harvest Party, and our Holly Jolly Holiday Hangout.
 We also have an “End of Year” Party that features the anxiously awaited Year-End Awards and slide show.